System Intelligence

 Real-World Impact

-The rapid interest in autonomous AI agents comes from their potential to dramatically increase productivity.
-Rather than replacing workers entirely, these 7 operational shifts show how agents automate complex processes and elevate human oversight.
+Interest in autonomous AI agents stems from their impact on productivity.
+These 7 operational shifts show how agents automate processes and require human oversight.

 1. Multi-step Workflow Orchestration